-The access to the labour market of asylum seekers is regulated by the Law of 9 May 2018 and its implementing Royal Decree of 2 September 2018.
+Asylum seekers’ access to the labour market is regulated by the Law of 9 May 2018 and the implementing Royal Decree of 2 September 2018.
 Asylum seekers who have not yet received a first instance decision on their asylum case within 4 months following the lodging of their asylum application are allowed to work.
-By Royal Decree of 29 October 2015, the federal government reduced this period from 6 to 4 months.
-Until the end of 2018, asylum seekers needed a work permit C to be able to work, but since January 2019 the right to work is mentioned directly on their temporary residence permit (orange card).
-A separate work permit is no longer needed and asylum seekers can work in the area he or she chooses.
+The right to work is mentioned directly on their temporary residence permit (orange card), so a separate work permit is no longer needed.
+The asylum seekers can work in the area he or she chooses.

 Asylum seekers have the right to work until a decision is taken by the CGRS, or in case of an appeal, until a negative decision has been notified by the CALL.
 However, they are not allowed to work during the appeal procedure before the CALL if the procedure at the CGRS did not last longer than 4 months.
-Due to the recent legal reforms, asylum seekers who lodge a subsequent asylum application are further not able to work until the CGRS declares the application admissible and until they receive an orange card.
+Asylum seekers who lodge a subsequent asylum application are not able to work until the CGRS declares the application admissible and until they receive an orange card.

 If an asylum seeker resides in a reception facility (LRI or collective) and is employed, he or she has an obligation to contribute with a percentage of his or her income to the reception facility and is excluded from any material reception conditions if his or her income is higher than the social welfare benefit amounts mentioned above and the working contract is sufficiently stable (see Reduction or Withdrawal of Reception Conditions).